 Claimable Damages in a West Virginia Wrongful Death Case

 Filing a wrongful death claim is similar to filing a personal injury claim.
 Your West Virginia wrongful death attorney will be an invaluable asset for navigating the case and gathering the necessary documentation and evidence to build a successful claim.
 In a wrongful death claim, the plaintiff can pursue compensation for damages including:

 - Compensation for lost income.
 The plaintiff can typically sue for the income the deceased would have reasonably expected to have earned.

 - Pain and suffering.
-It may sound impossible to assign a dollar value to pain and suffering, but your West Virginia personal injury lawyer will consult with experts in relevant fields to act as witnesses for your case.
+It may sound impossible to assign a dollar value to pain and suffering, but your Charleston personal injury lawyer will consult with experts in relevant fields to act as witnesses for your case.
 They will explain the extent of the deceased’s injuries and the pain they caused to the deceased before his or her death.

 - Loss of companionship.
 When a loved one is taken from you due to another person’s negligence, you can hold them responsible for the lost love, support, guidance, affection, protection, and comfort the deceased provided to you.